-The Federal Conference Committee is responsible for overseeing the effective running of Conference, including the selection of motions and amendments for debate.
+The Federal Conference Committee (FCC) is responsible for overseeing the effective running of Conference, including the selection of motions and amendments for debate.
 Members are expected to be as objective as possible in attempting to select motions and amendments which will ensure good debate.
-Each member of FCC is also expected to present motions in a particular policy area, including the views of the proposers and any other relevant persons.
-The FCC is responsible for running sessions in the Hall at Conference.
-Members of FCC also provide drafting advice and liaise with members submitting motions.
+The FCC is also responsible for running sessions in the Hall at Conference and provides drafting advice and liaison with members submitting motions.

-The next elections are due to take place in Autumn 2016.
+The next elections are due to take place in Autumn 2019, for terms starting 1st January 2020.
 The current membership is as follows.

 Andrew is the current Chair of FCC, a former leader of a London Borough Council, as well as being a former Chair of ALDC and Green Lib Dems.
 Away from politics Andrew is recognised as one of the country’s leading solicitors specialising in environmental law and is a former Chair of the UK Environmental Law Association.

-Geoff Payne represents the English Party on the Federal Policy Committee and Federal Conference Committee.
-Geoff Payne represents the English Party on the FPC and FCC, and is a former Chair of what is now Liberal Youth.
-Geoff is a barrister specialising in cases involving allegations of serious fraud and/or white collar crime.
+Geoff is a former Chair of what is now Liberal Youth.
+He is a barrister specialising in cases involving allegations of serious fraud and/or white collar crime.

 Sal Brinton (Party President)